 Let’s be honest: most of us have a love/hate relationship with social media.
 There’s no doubt it’s here to stay and there’s no question in my mind that what we see in our various feeds influence us.
-Over the last few years, the topic of managing social media from how much time we spend on it to how to minimize negative influence of it is a common topic of conversion with clients, colleagues, and friends.
+We want to be a part of the social media landscape whether it’s giving personal updates, or commenting on what others share.
+And even giving insight to what we’re learning such as the ability to change photo size online.
+But to be honest, the topic of managing social media from how much time we spend on it to how to minimize negative influence of it is a common topic of conversion with clients, colleagues, and friends.
 My personal favorite channel is Instagram, and while JB and I were on vacation recently, I got a whole new insight into how Instagram Perfect so many people appear to be.

 See, we were staying at a beautiful resort in the Caribbean for a few days of unplugging, rest, and play.
 Most everyone we encountered at the resort had their smart phones in hand, taking selfies and peeking at their email or Facebook feeds.